danintel/sawtooth-faq/glossary.rst

 XO
     Example Sawtooth TP that implements the Tic-tac-toe game Z Test
-    Test a block-claiming validator is not winning too frequently ZMQ (aka 0MQ, ZeroMQ)
+    Test a block-claiming validator is not winning too frequently.
+It is a defense-in-depth mechanism ZMQ (aka 0MQ, ZeroMQ)
     Zero Message Queue.
 A message transport API available on Linux; used by Sawtooth Validator nodes ZKP